 Did you accidentally clear or deleted your WhatsApp chat messages and want to recover them back?
-Do you wish to read a deleted messages from a friend chatting with you?
-If your response to this is yes, then this is a must to do tutorial for you because, it will go a long way to unveil some tricks and tips to checkmate any lost messages on WhatsApp application through your Android and iPhone devices.
+Do you wish to read deleted messages from a friend chatting with you?
+If your response to this is yes, then this is a must to do tutorial for you because it will go a long way to unveil some tricks and tips to checkmate any lost messages on the WhatsApp application through your Android and iPhone devices.

 I know you might be wondering what I’m really going to introduce into this tutorial because, when WhatsApp mod invariably, GBWhatsapp, was still available for all to use.
 This feature of recovering deleted messages or lost messages wasn’t really a problem, as GBWhatsApp mod got the features embedded into its system.

 But it was unfortunate that the owner of WhatsApp chat messenger decided to block the GB WhatsApp mod so that users can download and install the official WhatsApp application from Google playstore.
-Any user that goes contrary to using the official WhatsApp, as in using the mod version of WhatsApp, faces a big time blockage or barn from the WhatsApp social media company.
+Any user that goes contrary to using the official WhatsApp, as in using the mod version of WhatsApp, faces a big-time blockage or barn from the WhatsApp social media company.

 Well, all hope is not lost.
-We have devised a means on how you can check your deleted messages, as well as recovering the lost messages on your WhatsApp chat application, without the use of GBWhatsApp or any related WhatsApp modded App.
+We have devised a means on how you can check your deleted messages, as well as recover the lost messages on your WhatsApp chat application, without the use of GBWhatsApp or any related WhatsApp modded App.
 So this article is divided into two sections; where the first section, will be talking about how to read deleted WhatsApp messages on your iPhone and Android devices.
 And the second section will guide you on how to recover the messages you lost because of system crash, or any error of any sort.

 How to read Deleted WhatsApp messages on your iPhone or Android Phone